The Theodicy problem:

 point to the paradox of theodicy as a proof that God does not exist.

-Others point to the internal conflicts between an all-loving and all-powerful, and all-knowing God and suggest that God exists but cannot hold all three attributes simultaneously.
+Others point to the internal conflicts between an omnibeneficient (all-loving) and omnipotent (all-powerful), omnipresent (all-present), and omniscient (all-knowing) God and suggest that God exists but cannot hold all four attributes simultaneously.

 "When Harold Kushner’s three-year-old son was diagnosed with a degenerative disease and that he would only live until his early teens, he was faced with one of life’s most difficult questions: Why, God?
 Years later, Rabbi Kushner wrote this straightforward, elegant contemplation of the doubts and fears that arise when tragedy strikes.
 Kushner shares his wisdom as a rabbi, a parent, a reader, and a human being.
 Often imitated but never superseded, When Bad Things Happen to Good People is a classic that offers clear thinking and consolation in times of sorrow.
 Since its original publication in 1981, When Bad Things Happen to Good People has brought solace and hope to millions of readers and its author has become a nationally known spiritual leader."
 3

 Rabbi Kushner concluded that we must drop one of God's traditional attributes.
 Read reviews or order this book safely from Amazon.com online book store.